xapple/optmagic/README.md

 # `optmagic` version 1.0.7

-This project enables you to create simple command line interfaces starting with a class, or a function that you want to expose directly to the shell.
+This project enables you to create simple command line interfaces starting with a python class, or a python function that you want to expose directly to the shell.

 It contains functionality which has not yet all been fully documented.
+Stay tuned.

 ## Similar projects